-- 3 unitaries two counties; one district - 2 London boroughs one inner; one outer - 2 metropolitan districts - 3 non-metropolitan counties. - We spoke to a total of 25 staff across our authorities typically these included some or all of: the Director with overall responsibility for education (or their deputy/assistant with responsibility for high needs provision); the Head of SEND; other staff with operational roles relating to SEND in general and/or post-16 provision in particular; and staff with roles relating to finance, data, commissioning and/or planning.
+- 3 unitaries two counties; one district - 2 London boroughs one inner; one outer - 2 metropolitan districts - 3 non-metropolitan counties. - 11 We spoke to a total of 25 staff across our authorities typically these included some or all of: the Director with overall responsibility for education (or their deputy/assistant with responsibility for high needs provision); the Head of SEND; other staff with operational roles relating to SEND in general and/or post-16 provision in particular; and staff with roles relating to finance, data, commissioning and/or planning.
 A copy of the semi-structured checklist used to guide these discussions is attached at Annex A. - Each authority was asked to identify between two and four providers to whom it contracted a significant proportion of its high needs provision for interview.
 Across the 10 authorities we spoke to 28 providers 14 GFECs and 14 SPIs (including 3 "umbrella organisations" for community providers).
 A total of 50 staff were interviewed typically these included some or all of: a member of the senior management team with responsibility for high needs; the Finance Director; the person with operational responsibility for SEND; other staff with operational roles relating to SEND in general and/or post-16 provision in particular; and staff with roles relating to finance, data, commissioning and/or planning.
-A copy of the semi-structured checklist used to guide these discussions is attached at Annex B. - Thus when in this report we refer to "local authorities" we are referring to those we spoke to (and not necessarily local authorities in general).
-A similar point applies to providers. - Around a third of the interview programme was completed during the first half of March 2020, prior to the coronavirus lockdown period, mainly on a face-to-face basis.
+A copy of the semi-structured checklist used to guide these discussions is attached at Annex B. - 13 Thus when in this report we refer to "local authorities" we are referring to those we spoke to (and not necessarily local authorities in general).
+A similar point applies to providers. - 14 Around a third of the interview programme was completed during the first half of March 2020, prior to the coronavirus lockdown period, mainly on a face-to-face basis.
 Fieldwork was then paused until the middle of June, when we re-contacted those organisations and interviewees we had been unable to speak to pre-lockdown to confirm whether they were still willing and able to participate; the vast majority were, and we identified alternatives for those who were not.
 These interviews were completed between late-July and mid-August 2020; all of these second phase interviews were completed remotely, either by phone or video conferencing platform (Zoom, Teams etc.).

 6 This classification was originally proposed by the ISOS partnership.
 Natalie Parish, Ben Bryant & Beth Swords.
 2018.
 Have we reached a 'tipping point'?
 Trends in spending for children and young people with SEND in England.
 The ISOS Partnership.
-Available at: https://static1.squarespace.com/static/5ce55a5ad4c5c500016855ee/t/5d1cdad6b27e2700017ea7c9/1562172125505/LGA+HN+report+corrected+20.12.18.pdf
+Available at: https://static1.squarespace.com/static/5ce55a5ad4c5c500016855ee/t/5d1cdad6b27e2700017ea7c9/1 562172125505/LGA+HN+report+corrected+20.12.18.pdf second phase.

-- We also interviewed a number of stakeholders, representatives of the study sponsors, and other interested parties throughout the fieldwork period.
-All these interviews took place remotely by phone or video conference, mainly as part of the second phase. - The fieldwork was conducted on a non-attributable basis and all organisations and interviewees were promised anonymity; we have therefore not listed those we spoke to in an annex to the report. - We were also given access to background papers and reports from our sponsors.
+- 16 The fieldwork was conducted on a non-attributable basis and all organisations and interviewees were promised anonymity; we have therefore not listed those we spoke to in an annex to the report. - 17 We were also given access to background papers and reports from our sponsors.
 These helped us frame our interview approach and questions.